mgbpm/CATT/README.md

 # clingen-ai-tools
-Tools for preparing ClinGen, ClinVar and GenCC datasets for use in machine learning and Large Language Model analysis.
+Tool for preparing ClinGen, ClinVar and GenCC public datasets for use in machine learning and Large Language Model analysis.
+The tool is command line-based but familiarity with Python is helpful.

+* Provides pre-configured numerical mapping of significant categorical data elements.
+* Allows simplified joining across large data sets on common values into a common CSV.
+* Generates per source record text summary for use by LLMs

+## Acknowledgements

+This software was funded by NHGRI and ClinGen.

 ## Features
 * Pre-configured for multiple data source files from ClinGen, ClinVar and GenCC.